UAB „Finolita Unio“ Terms and Conditions for the Provision of IBAN Services – (DOWNLOAD) – Effective from 2020 July 14th.

 13.2.
 The Customer and Finolita have the right to terminate the Terms and Conditions at any time, unilaterally, without specifying the reasons:

 13.2.1. the Customer has the right to terminate the Terms and Conditions by notifying Finolita in writing at least 30 (thirty) calendar days before the date of termination of the Terms and Conditions, except where the Applicable regulations establish a different period.
 The notification on the unilateral termination of the Terms and Conditions must be submitted on Finolita’s internet banking system or via email.

 13.2.2.
-Finolita has the right to terminate the Terms and Conditions by notifying the Customer in writing at least 30 (thirty) calendar days before the date of termination of the Terms and Conditions, except where the Applicable regulations establish a different period.
+Finolita has the right to terminate the Terms and Conditions or any part thereof by notifying the Customer in writing at least 30 (thirty) calendar days before the date of termination of the Terms and Conditions, except where the Applicable regulations establish a different period.